hrz8/generous-recipe-service/README.md

 $ touch .env
 ```

-If the environment variable thatnot setup, it will cover by default value using the `env-var` library.
+If the environment variable not setup, it will cover by default value using the `env-var` library.

 | Environtment Variable      | Description |
 | -------------------------- | ----------- |